All candidates interested in attending CCI's Associate Degree in Nursing Program must go through the application process:

 - Certificates: cardiopulmonary resuscitation (CPR) certificate, certified nursing assistant (CNA), home health aide (HHA), medical assistant (MA), or military certifications that verify related training.

-- Essay: a 250 to 300 words essay (typed and double spaced) explaining how the candidate believes he or she can make a difference as a registered nurse (RN).
+- Essay: a 250 to 300 words essay (typed and double spaced) explaining the time management practices the candidate will initiate to be a registered nurse (RN).

 - Applicants who submit incomplete applications or who are missing any required documents by the due date will automatically be ineligible.

 Selection Criteria including but not limited to the following

 - Students will be admitted to the program based on their scholastic eligibility and placement on a nursing assessment test (TEAS VI).

 - Scholastic eligibility is determined through a multi-

 the ADN program.
 The points system uses the